DANancy/Animal-Crossing-API-Scraper/README.md

 # Animal-Crossing-API-Scraper
-This project is built to extract jsons and images for fish & bugs from animal crossing API, and upload to Cloud Service or send to emails automatically.
+This project is built to extract jsons and images for fish & bugs from animal crossing API, and upload to Cloud Service or send emails automatically.

 ### Support Service